Gary Sheffield: Personal life

 Sheffield and his wife Deleon reside in Tampa, Florida.
 They have three sons Jaden Sheffield, Noah Sheffield, and Christian Sheffield.
-Sheffield has four other children from previous relationships.
+Sheffield has five other children from previous relationships.
 Deleon is a gospel recording artist and has sung the National Anthem at Yankee Stadium during a playoff game with Sheffield on the lineup.
+In February 2005, a man was arraigned in federal court on charges of extorting Sheffield by threatening to release a sex tape of Deleon with an ex-boyfriend.
+In January 2006, the man was sentenced to 27 months in prison.

 Sheffield's cousin, Derrick Pedro, played outfield in the Milwaukee Brewers organization.
 Sheffield's cousin, Tim Carter, played professional football as a wide receiver.